lildude/phpSmug/docs/installation.md

 $ curl -s http://getcomposer.org/installer | php
 ```

-.. and then use it to install phpSmug and all dependencies using:
+... and then use it to install phpSmug and all dependencies using:

 ```bash
 $ php composer.phar install
 ```

-If you have Composer installed, you can install phpSmug run the following from within your project directory:
+If you have Composer installed, you can install phpSmug by running the following from within your project directory:

 ```bash
 $ composer install